allancomeau/rent-vs-buy/FAQ.md

 A balanced 60/40 portfolio has historically returned roughly 8–9% nominal (5–6% real), versus 10% for all-equity.
 Ben Felix (PWL Capital) uses 6.57% nominal based on a blend of historical and forward-looking P/E-based estimates.
 If investments are in taxable accounts, reduce by another 0.5–1% for annual tax drag on dividends and realized gains.
 The tool allows you to set this to whatever reflects your actual investment strategy.

 **Q21.
 Don't average investors earn much less than index returns?**
 Yes.
 DALBAR research consistently shows the average equity fund investor earns 2–4 percentage points less than the index due to poor timing (buying high, selling low).
 This behavioral shortfall is separate from the theoretical return debate and further weakens the "rent and invest" assumption.
-The tool's **[renter discipline slider]** (30–100%) directly addresses this by letting you model realistic investor behavior.
+The tool's **[investment discipline slider]** (30–100%) directly addresses this by letting you model realistic investor behavior.

 **Q22.
 How does the 1926 start date bias historical return statistics?**
 The S&P 500's 1926 starting P/E of 10.2 was unusually low — essentially a near-bottom valuation.
 Over the subsequent 95+ years, P/E ratios expanded to 20–30+, contributing roughly 0.5–1% per year to returns from valuation expansion alone.
 This one-time tailwind won't repeat from today's elevated valuations.
 Ed Easterling (AAII) estimates the "true" long-run equity return is closer to 7% nominal absent this starting-point effect.